CitadelStronghold/gem/docs/README.md

 > > **gem s chrome**
 >
 > > Note: You will have to manually adjust the download folder to the lower-case variant
+> > Note: You will have to manually adjust the font to one that supports emojis
 >
 > > Google Chrome